buildpacks/rfcs/text/0000-pack-publish-buildpack.md

 * `type` of registry isn't accounted for in the [Buildpack URI](https://github.com/buildpacks/rfcs/blob/master/text/0037-buildpack-uris.md) definition
 * Github is a single-point-of-failure for the official registry
-* The user must have a Github account to publish to the official registry
+* The user must have a Github account to register with the official registry
-* The user may only publish to the official registry via a browser
+* The user may only register with the official registry via a browser
-* "publish" is ambigious (we use it in `pack package-buildpack --publish` to mean pushing an OCI image to a Docker registry).

 # Alternatives
 [alternatives]: #alternatives